 You know that saying ‘you are the average of the five people you spend the most time with?’
 Well, another way to think about company culture is that a company is the sum of the people in the office and partners it surrounds itself with.

 Companies that incorporate a strong culture are those that consider the following parts:

 Have a well-defined mission

-A clearly defined mission statement is one of the most powerful ways in which you can lead your company in the direction of success.
+A clearly defined mission statement is one of the most effective ways in which you can create empowerment in the workplace.
 It expresses your vision for the future by putting it on the top of your to-do list.
 From there, you’ll be able to get everyone that works for your company on board with this concept.